Every major software era has been defined by a new distribution surface

 That combination creates the conditions for entirely new categories of software, including messaging apps and games.

-Messaging games are coming
+Messaging apps are coming